kalmbach/gsm_texting/README.md

 # be encoded.
 If none is provied, "?" will be used.
 #
 # :transliterate, if true characters with accents, cedilla and other unique
-# attributes will be transfored to a GSM-7 compatible char that look alike
+# attributes will be transformed to a GSM-7 compatible char that look alike
 #
-# :truncate, if true string will be truncated to fit in a single SMS Segment
+# :truncate, if true, string will be truncated to fit in a single SMS Segment
 def encode(str, replace_char: nil, transliterate: false, truncate: false); end
 ```